hexdsl/dotfiles/README.md

 - `vim`.
 Text editor, used exclusively in the console.
 - `w3m`.
 Console browser.

+**NOTE.** As I have recently added Emacs to my workflow, I may eventually deprecate some of the items on this list in favour of their Emacs equivalents.

 ## License

 Unless otherwise noted, all code herein is distributed under the terms of the GNU General Public License Version 3.
 In cases where that cannot apply (e.g. a picture), the Creative Commons Attribution-ShareAlike 4.0 License shall be used instead.